csiro-fair/marimba/README.md

 <a name="contributing"></a>
 ## Contributing

-This is an open-source project and we welcome contibutions.
-If you have a suggestion that would make MarImBA better, please clone the repo and submit a pull request.
+Marimba is an open-source project and we welcome contributions.
+If you have a suggestion that would make Marimba better, please clone the repo and submit a pull request by following the [CONTRIBUTING.md](docs/CONTRIBUTING.md) documentation.

-1. Clone the project: <a href="#getting-started">Getting Started</a>
-2. Create your new feature branch:
-    ```bash
-    git checkout -b feature/amazing-feature
-    ```
-4. Commit your changes:
-    ```bash
-    git commit -m 'Added some amazing feature'
-    ```
-5. Push to the branch:
-    ```bash
-    git push origin feature/amazing-feature
-    ```
-6. Open a pull request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>